Panable/Stormeous/README.md

 ## Tech
 Stormeous is written in Python and all the code is open source.
+Works for Linux and Windows.
 All the api calls being made to league of legends are actually all locally made; so nothing goes out to the internet when you use the application.
 Best part?
 No viruses like some other champ select helpers out there.
 Don't trust me?
 Read the code yourself; it's less than 300 lines.
 Build from source if you don't trust the builds.